 Caution should be exercised when documenting topics that contain sensitive subject matter.
 These include: disability, religious and/or political affiliation, sexual orientation, medical diagnoses, or information that could be potentially detrimental to the student if it were revealed to a third party.
 Penn State’s policy AD11 excludes records of the Police Services Records Division, records related to an individual’s employment, and records made or maintained by a physician, psychiatrist, or psychologist from the educational record.

 Official documents related to these topics are not to be kept in Starfish notes, even if necessary for legitimate academic business.
 Records with medical or judicial content that are included in petitions to the University Faculty Senate, should be kept separately from the educational record, in a different location.
-At University Park, petitions including such information must be forwarded immediately to the Faculty Senate Office, with a copy kept in the office of the associate director of DUS.
-Upon receipt of the decision regarding that petition, the copy will be destroyed.

 Policies on Disclosure of Student Records